Frequently Asked Questions

 There are different types of electric vehicles, including:

-- Hybrid vehicles – use an internal combustion engine (usually petrol or diesel) engine with an electric motor and small battery to power the vehicle.
+- Traditional hybrid vehicles – which use an internal combustion engine (usually petrol or diesel) with an electric motor and small battery to power the vehicle.

 How do I know my car is environmentally friendly?